A-Archives-and-Forks/luckygametools.github.io/README_en.md

 Installer exe ([https://raw.githubusercontent.com/luckygametools/steam-cfg/main/LuckyGameToolsInstaller.exe](https://raw.githubusercontent.com/luckygametools/steam-cfg/main/LuckyGameToolsInstaller.exe))

 ###### The installation interface of the software is written as an installation program, but it is actually just a decompression program.
 You can use it with confidence and there is no operating system or anything else
+###### The latest version of the software is compliant with Windows Defender and will not be banned by it

 <h1>Not Only One Key Automatic Storage Steam Game Tool: LuckyGameTools （Forever free）</h1>